 “The TRUly Flexible initiative has been described as the introduction of a “continuum” of delivery options between asynchronous and classroom-based learning and was intended to provide students with more flexible learning options.”
 Castanet September 30, 2025

 Thompson Rivers University (TRU) is encouraging faculty to offer courses in a TRUly Flexible format instead of just on campus.
 TRUly is a play on the words “truly” and “TRU”.
 There may be a variety of TRUly Flexible options but for now it means that students will be provided with more blended learning options (i.e., courses that have both online and in person elements).
-Continue reading for a scenario, purpose and learning outcomes.
+The flipped classroom is a form of blended learning.
+In the flipped classroom the lectures are recorded on video usually available online through the Internet, and students meet face-to-face for active learning in class (Sparkes, 2019).

 Scenario